 A few US states allow lottery tickets to be sold online and more are expected to embrace the idea in coming years as a natural progression from the convenience store into the home.
 Usually online lottery sales are offered as “subscriptions” instead of individual tickets, but Illinois and other states are changing that.
 Minnesota recently became the first state in the union to offer online sales of instant scratch tickets.

 Opposition to legal online lottery sites is fierce among anti-gambling groups and convenience store retailers.
 Anti-gambling groups feel that the lottery preys upon the poor while convenience store owners will surely miss the walk-in traffic generated by lottery tickets.

 Unfortunately for both groups, it appears politicians fear the backlash from raising taxes more than the backlash from authorizing online ticket sales.
 In an age where reducing spending simply isn’t an option for the majority of those in office, new sources of tax revenue (without actually raising taxes) is always attractive.
 We’ll probably see more states join the online lottery bandwagon over the next few years.

 Peer to Peer Skill Games

-Chess, Dominoes, and other online skill games have been exempted by laws prohibiting online betting in the USA.
+Chess, Dominoes, and other online skill games have been exempted by most laws dealing with online betting in the USA.
 A few sites offer these games, such as the Game Show Networks’ WorldWinner.com .
 Personally, I’ve always been a fan of the general concept of playing skill games for money.

 The upside of skill games is that the luck factor is eliminated in favor of the skill factor.
 How well you play is the only thing that determines your results.
 The better you play, the more you make.